RIGHTBOOTH

 0 Comments

-Starting from RightBooth version 7.7.15, you can now run multiple instances of RightBooth to allow you simultaneously play and interact with multiple events on different monitors connected to the same computer.
-Details on how to do this can be found at the following places:
+Note: You can also run multiple instances of RightBooth to allow you to simultaneously play and interact with multiple events on different monitors connected to the same computer.
+If you prefer to do this, check the following for information:

 • YouTube demo video